-Audit & Risk Committee 21/11/19 - current

-Andrea Staines OAM has been a professional Non-Executive Director for fifteen years on a range of Australian and New Zealand entities and is currently on the boards of Australia Post (as Deputy Chair), ASX-listed Kelsian Group Limited, and social enterprise UnitingCare Queensland.
+Audit & Risk Committee 21/11/19 - current Andrea Staines OAM has been a professional Non-Executive Director in excess of fifteen years on a range of Australian and New Zealand entities and is currently on the board of social enterprise UnitingCare Queensland.

 Andrea has experience in the property sector through her time on the board of QIC.
-She has extensive experience from being on the boards of entities with operations distributed nationwide including social enterprise Goodstart Early Learning, ASX-listed Aurizon and Australian Rail Track Corporation.
+She has extensive experience from being on the boards of entities with operations distributed nationwide including social enterprise Goodstart Early Learning, ASX-listed Aurizon & Kelsian Group, Australia Post and Australian Rail Track Corporation.